PoloLikesCoffee/shashinterest/README.md

-# Project: Battleship
+# Project: Shashinterest

 **Goal**:
-Use everything I have learn to create a clone of my favorite website as part of The Odin Project.
+Use everything I have learnt to create a clone of my favorite website as part of The Odin Project.

 **Live Link**:
 👉 https://pololikescoffee.github.io/shashinterest/